Consensys/docs-template/docs/create/deploy-to-production.md

    documentation repository.

    :::note
-   This file contains some URL redirects from older MkDocs docs before we migrated most ConsenSys docs to Docusaurus.
+   This file contains some URL redirects from older MkDocs docs before we migrated most Consensys docs to Docusaurus.
    If your docs did not pre-exist in MkDocs, then you can remove these fields.
    :::